 Slowly, as your dog grows more comfortable with the stranger, have them approach and offer the food from their hand.
 They can even touch the dog slightly.

-- This is a great way to get your four-legged friend used to human contact from strangers.
-Repeat the process as many times as possible with new people.
+- Repeat the process as many times as possible with new people.

 Please keep in mind, if you suspect your dog may become aggressive, seek the help of a professional trainer right away.

 - When with other dogs, it’s important to give your dog plenty of space from the others.
 Always start the process from a safe distance.

 As you approach, try to keep your dog focused on you, not the others.
 If the focus is broken, just stop your dog and try to re-establish focus back on yourself.
 Make sure you immediately reward your dog’s obedience.